luowenxing/MTImagePicker/README.md

 # MTImagePicker
-A WeiXin like multiple image/video picker using ALAssetsLibrary and compatible for iOS7 and higher
+A WeiXin like multiple image/video picker using `ALAssetsLibrary` and compatible for iOS7 and higher

 #Demo

 #Usage
-It's easy to use the image picker following the sample code in demo like below
+The MTImagePicker is similiar to `UIImagePickerController`.It's easy to use the image picker following the sample code in demo like below
 ```
 let imagePicker = MTImagePickerController.instance
 imagePicker.mediaTypes = [MTImagePickerMediaType.Photo,MTImagePickerMediaType.Video]